Intubation Procedure Overview with Practice Questions

 71. Where do you aim the Miller blade during intubation?

-It should be inserted directly over the epiglottis to move it out of the way.
+The Miller blade is inserted directly over the epiglottis to lift it out of the way for visualization of the vocal cords.

 72. What is the Macintosh blade?

-It is a curved laryngoscope blade that indirectly lifts the epiglottis by lifting the vallecula.
+The Macintosh blade is a curved laryngoscope blade that indirectly lifts the epiglottis by engaging the vallecula.

 73. What size Mac blades should you use for adults?